 - Co-trustees can sue each other if they reasonably believe a breach has occurred.

 - Co-trustees can resign from their position or can decline to accept the appointment.

-Choosing your successor trustees during the creation of your Orange County estate plan is a very important step.
+Looking for more information about appointing co-trustees when creating an estate plan for your living trust?
+View here for more from an estate planning attorney.
 Fortunately, the experienced Orange County estate planning attorneys at the Law Office of James F. Roberts & Associates, APC can help you decide whether to appoint one trustee or several co-trustees to work together.
 Call our office today at (714) 459-5481 for a consultation.